aws/aws-node-termination-handler/docs/aemm_interruption_testing.md

 ---

 \* Only the first two unique IPs to request data from AEMM receive spot itn information in the response.
 This was introduced in AEMM v1.6.0.
-This can be overridden with a configuration paramter.
+This can be overridden with a configuration parameter.
 For previous versions there is no unique IP restriction.